 Mineral nutrition is critical for cow-calf performance and breeding season, as it can impact milk production, fertility and immunity.

-However, most mineral supplements miss the mark, with improper levels and ratios.
-They do not account for forage mineral levels or the bioavailability of that mineral to the animal.
+However, most mineral supplements miss the mark with improper levels and ratios.
+They don’t account for forage mineral levels or the bioavailability of that mineral to the animal.

 Forage Sampling Can Be Deceiving